Going to hospital? It can be a stressful time. The last thing you need is to worry about excessive out-of-pocket expenses.

 Access Gap is a scheme to reduce your out-of-pocket expenses for specialist treatment in a hospital or day surgery (aka called inpatient treatment).* First you need to ask your specialist if they participate.
 If they do, we pay them more than the Medicare Benefit Schedule fee – resulting in lower or no out-of-pocket expenses for you.

-Don’t worry if your GP gives you a referral to a particular specialist, you can still take your referral to any specialist doctor (within the same area of expertise, naturally).
+Don’t worry if your GP gives you a referral to a particular specialist, you can still take your referral to any specialist doctor (within the same area of expertise).
 Even better, ask your GP for an ‘open referral’.

-- To simplify things, we are changing the rule so that the maximum gap is $500 per doctor per hospital episode, potentially saving you money.
+- The maximum gap is $500 per doctor per hospital episode, potentially saving you money.
 The maximum gap for pregnancy and birth remains at $800 per doctor.

 - We are strengthening the Access Gap rules to ensure that specialists who use Access Gap do not charge non-clinical fees, such as booking or admin fees or any other fees not associated with your hospital procedure.
 The changes make it clear that your specialist can’t charge these fees if they bill using Access Gap.

 The MBS is the list of fees set by the government for medical services.
 Whether you’ve got Private Health Insurance or are a private patient paying for all your own costs, the government provides a rebate on nearly all medical fees.